Bette (TV series): Recasts

 When Bette went into production, Lindsay Lohan was the original choice to play Rose.
 After the completion of the pilot episode, Midler decided that the series would shoot in Los Angeles, instead of New York City, where the pilot was filmed.
 14-year-old Lohan did not want to continually commute from her family's current residence in New York City, due to the lengthy filming schedule for a TV series (typically 22 episodes per season).
 As a result, Marina Malota was cast in the role of Rose for the series' run.
 However the decision was made not to reshoot Lohan's scenes for the pilot episode with Malota in the role.

 Several episodes into the series, Kevin Dunn grew unhappy with the increasingly minimal role and lack of development his character Roy was facing.
 After filming the series' 11th episode, CBS agreed to let Dunn out of his contract.
 Dunn was credited for one further episode for contractual reasons.
 The character of Roy was left offscreen for four episodes while the role was recast.
 Ultimately, Robert Hays was cast.
 In his first episode, A Brand New Roy, the cold open makes joking mention of the changes in Roy's appearance.
 Hays only filmed two episodes of Bette before its cancellation.
 One of his episodes - and another filmed before he was cast - were never aired by CBS, and his debut episode was the final to air on the network.

 Cancellation

-Although the series premiered to 15 million viewers in October 2000 - aided by prominently featured special guest stars in the early episodes - ratings dropped significantly by December.
+Although the series premiered to nearly 16 million viewers in October 2000 - aided by prominently featured special guest stars in the early episodes - ratings dropped significantly by December.
 Midler was open about the challenges of adhering to a weekly television schedule, and was reported not to enjoy the daily process.
 By the time its 15th episode aired in February 2001, the series was averaging 9 million viewers.
 CBS officially cancelled the series on March 6, with the 16th episode airing the following day.
 Two additional episodes had been completed, and would air in foreign markets.